pitboss-sim/pitboss/README.md

 ## Overview

+*Note: Pitboss is in active development - see Status section for current implementation state.*

 Pitboss is a dual-purpose blackjack system that aims to serve both as a realistic game implementation and a simulation framework.
 The project takes an unconventional approach by modeling blackjack as multiplexed 1v1 "bouts" between dealer and player hands, emphasizing correctness through careful domain modeling.

 A "bout" represents the fundamental interaction in blackjack: a single player hand competing against the dealer's hand.
 While blackjack appears to be one dealer versus multiple players, it's actually several independent competitions happening in parallel.
 This bout-centric modeling simplifies simulation logic, enables more efficient parallelization, and makes it easier to analyze individual hand outcomes without the complexity of table-level interactions.